-The answer is a collection of gear, techniques, and mindset known as lightweight backpacking, and it’s a game changer!
-We are spoiled by a bountiful abundance of gear and information designed to make backpacking as comfortable as possible.
-Whether you use this comfort to hike longer days, venture further into rugged places, or make any trail easier and more fun, one thing is for sure: you will never go back to “traditional” backpacking.
+The answer is a collection of gear, techniques, and mindset known as lightweight backpacking, and it’s a game changer.
+Whether you use it to hike longer days, venture further into rugged places, or make any trail easier and more fun, one thing is for sure: you will never go back to “traditional” backpacking.

 Disclosure: this article has affiliate links.
 If you click one of these links and then buy something, I may get a small commission at no additional cost to you.
-Don’t worry though, I only link to products I truly LOVE, recommend, and use myself.
+Don’t worry, I only link to products I know well and truly recommend.

 Don’t Pack These Things

 Let’s start with the easy part: leaving things at home.
-The goal is to have everything you need and nothing you don’t.
-(Well, except for that “luxury item” that’s totally worth it to you – we all have one or two).
+The key to backpacking light is to have everything you need and need everything you have (well, except for that “luxury item” – we all have one of those).

 If you’re just getting started, the best lightweight backpacking tip I can give you is to figure out how to need fewer things, and to use the things you have more creatively.

-Of course it’s foolish to skimp on survival items like warm layers and a good rain jacket, but there are plenty of non-essentials we bring into the wilderness simply because we’ve always assumed we need them.
-New backpackers overwhelmed by a long list of scary “what if’s” will pack all kinds of unnecessary things until they build the skills and confidence to know better.
+Of course it’s foolish to skimp on survival items like warm layers and a good rain jacket – don’t do it!
+But there are plenty of non-essentials we bring into the wilderness simply because we’ve always assumed we need them.
+Don’t “pack your fears,” as the saying goes.

 Instead of thinking “May as well throw this in, just in case,” ask yourself “What might happen if I don’t bring this?”
 If the answer doesn’t involve a serious safety or comfort issue, consider leaving it out.

-Below are some things to consider leaving at home if you’re trying to pack lighter for your next backpacking trip.
+Below are some items to consider removing from your backpacking gear list.
 Try it once and see!
 You might be surprised to find you don’t miss them.

 Your hiking partners might hate me for this (just kidding – I bet they won’t even notice!) but I don’t think we need deodorant in the backcountry.
 After a day or two it’s a losing battle anyway, and deodorant just doesn’t make much of a difference.
 You might be surprised to find that you can get along just fine without it.
 It’s even kind of liberating!